 35mm film review: Kodak Ultramax 400 (overexposed)

-My name is Andrew and I am a fine art destination wedding photographer.
+My name is Andrew and I am a fine art destination wedding photographer in Italy (Lake Como, Amalfi).
 I am also in love with portrait and people photography so from time to time I shoot people on film.
 This article is going to be about 35mm film - Kodak Ultramax 400 overexposed by 1 stop.

 I have already had some experience with Kodak Ultramax in the past which you can read about here.
 This time I bought Kodak Ultramax 400 and shot the entire roll at ISO 200.
 So basically I overexposed the film by one stop.
 I was very surprised with the results though.
 Quite a lot of images turned out to be very nice on skin tones and pretty easy on grain.
 I actually liked the color pallet of this overexposed film and I did not notice that annoying yellow tint that I had with Kodak Gold 200 in the past.
 I also shot 2 rolls of Kodak Gold 200 without overexposure so you will be able to compare both films here too.
 It is quite cheap film on the market and I would not say it is any worse than let's say Lomography 400 which is quite expensive nowadays.